 Natural material covering the land surface of the Earth.

 Soils are very complex in their composition and quite variable in their occurrence and properties.
+In general, soil is constituted by four components:

 of parent material.